aaronbloomfield/pdr/uva/tas.md

 ## Anna Cuddeback
 [![Anna Cuddeback ](//libra.cs.virginia.edu/tas/atc4yk.jpg)](//libra.cs.virginia.edu/tas/full/atc4yk.jpg)
 Hey Friends!
-My name is Anna Cuddeback and I'm a second year from Medford, Massachusetts studying computer engineering and physics.
-Outside of TAing and classes, I do physics research, resident-advise a first year dorm, and an officer in Outdoors at UVa.
-I'm really into my chacos, and my diet primarily subsets of peanut butter Clif bars and Dunkin Donuts iced coffee.
-I am also emotionally attached to my Nalgene.
+My name is Anna Cuddeback and I'm a third year from Medford, Massachusetts studying electrical engineering and physics. <p> Outside of TAing and classes, I resident-advise a first year dorm, wait for COVID to be over so I can give tours with the University Guide Service, and do officer-y things for Outdoors at UVA.
+I am also an expert at Photoshop. <p> I'm really into my chacos, and my diet primarily consists of cool mint chocolate Clif bars and Dunks iced coffee.
+I am also emotionally attached to my water bottle.
 If you're not sure where I am, you can probably find me climbing at Slaughter or scooping up deals at the local Goodwill.
 Like Dwight Schrute, I always keep an extra set of Birkenstocks in the car for special occasions.
 <br clear="all">

 ## Madi Flynn